Second Dominican Republic

-The Second Dominican Republic was a predecessor of the Dominican Republic and began with the restoration of the country in 1865 and culminated with the American intervention in 1916.
+The Second Dominican Republic was the predecessor of the Dominican Republic.
+It began with the restoration of the country in 1865 and culminated with the American intervention in 1916.

 In the period of the Second Republic the political conflicts continued, now between the last government restored by Antonio Pimentel, who refused to rule from Santo Domingo, as it was commanded by the Congress, and José María Cabral who had to rule from Santo Domingo, answering to the lack of deputation of Pimentel.
 Cabral remained in power and adapted the constitution.

 In the administration of Cabral, the parties of colours became the owners of the political stage, especially: the Reds and the Blues.
 The Red Party, the most powerful party, which ruled for six consecutive years, was led by Buenaventura Báez.

 Afterwards there was a succession of governments until 1887, the beginning of the dictatorship of Lilís that lasted until 1899.